pailwhisky/prayer-time-quran-app-fxxynj/SETUP_GUIDE.md

 **Issue: "Gemini AI not working"**
 - Solution: Check that `EXPO_PUBLIC_GOOGLE_AI_API_KEY` is set in `.env`
 - Verify the API key is valid
+- Restart the app after adding the key
+- Use the "Test API Connection" feature in Profile & Settings
-- Check console for error messages
+- Check console for error messages (look for 🤖 emoji logs)

 **Issue: "Location not detected"**
 - Solution: Ensure location permissions are granted